eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ## Step 1: Prepare your DE10-Nano

 #### Checkpoint: Have you gone through the initial assembly and setup of the DE10-Nano board?
 At this point, we assume you've already gone through the initial assembly and setup for the DE10-Nano kit.
 The microSD card that came with the Terasic\* DE10-Nano kit should be inserted into the board's microSD card slot and your board should be powered on.
-Go through the assembly and setup process first!
+Please go through the assembly and setup process first!

 For instructions on board assembly and setup, check out the [DE10-Nano Setup](https://software.intel.com/en-us/de10-nano-setup) from the DE10-Nano Get Started Guide.